Elevation: 8,603 ft

 Southeast Ridge, Class 2

-From the connecting saddle with Peak 8383, scramble up the rocky, narrow ridge N to a saddle at 8,300 feet.
-This saddle serves as the junction of the Southeast Ridge of Peak 8603 and the South Ridge of Howe Peak.
-From the saddle, climb WNW then NW up the ridge to the summit of Peak 8603 on easy ridge rock and scrub.
+From the connecting saddle with Peak 8383, scramble up the rocky, narrow ridge north to a saddle at 8,300 feet.
+This saddle serves as the junction of the southeast ridge of Peak 8603 and the south ridge of Howe Peak.
+From the saddle, climb west-northwest then northwest up the ridge to the summit of Peak 8603 on easy ridge rock and scrub.
 The summit of Peak 8603 is a rocky section of narrow ridge crest.
 There is a small summit cairn on top.
 This inconspicuous bump barely qualifies as a ranked summit.
 It is overshadowed and hidden by its higher neighbor to the northeast, Howe Peak.

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This route is the first leg of a ridge traverse from Peak 8603 to Howe Peak.

-From the summit, descend E to a dry gully through unpleasantly thick scrub with no cattle/game trails to help.
+From the summit, descend east to a dry gully through unpleasantly thick scrub with no cattle/game trails to help.
 You should reach the gully at an elevation just below 8,000 feet.
-Aim to reach the gully at a point that is L/N of a gully on the West Face of Howe Peak.
-The next leg of the journey is to climb the Southwest Face/Shoulder of Howe Peak.
-This shoulder begins on the L/N side of the aforementioned gully.
+Aim to reach the gully at a point that is left/north of a gully on the west face of Howe Peak.
+The next leg of the journey is to climb the southwest face/shoulder of Howe Peak.
+This shoulder begins on the left/north side of the aforementioned gully.